 Caught in the waters of Bristol Bay and Norton Sound, the true red king crab is the most prized species of crab in the world, with strong demand from consumers in Japan, the US, and Europe.
 Alaska's largest harvest of red king crab takes place in the waters of Bristol Bay.
 Roughly 100 boats participate in the fishery and harvest millions of pounds over a period of 2 to 3 months.
 Alive, red king crab are actually a dark burgundy in color.
 When they are cooked they turn bright red- with scarlet-red highlights on the top part of the shell, and especially around the toes.
 Taste-wise, true red king crab is the best in the world.
 The meat is snow-white, with highlights of bright red.
 During the season, a growing number of white table cloth restaurants offer fresh red king crab- a sumptuous treat.
 Succulent, and served steaming-hot, there is no other meal I would rather have!

 Caught in Alaska near St. Matthew Island and the Pribilof Islands, this species is known for its sweet meat and proportionally giant claws.
 Pribilof Island blue king crab are among the largest crab in the world.
 In Dutch Harbor in 1998 I saw blue king crab being unloaded at the dock weighing more than 18 lbs!
 When they are alive, blue king crab are brown with royal blue highlights.
 However, when they are cooked they turn a bright orange-red.
 This is why blue king crab is generally marketed in the United States as "red king crab".
-Taste-wise, blue king crab is a close second to true red king crab.
-Equally sweet, blue king crab is slightly milder in flavor than red.
+Taste-wise, blue king crab is similar to red king crab, typically sweeter, although slightly milder in flavor than red.
 When it is available in-season, I like serving blue king crab when I am entertaining guests.
 They are always amazed at the size of the claws.

 Though not commercially marketed, the Bering Sea also holds a fourth type of king crab known as the Scarlet king crab.
 Though I have never tried this type of king crab, I have heard a tale or two that they have extremely sweet meat.
 Scarlet king crab have neither the size nor population to sustain a commercial harvest.